Republicans’ conflicting message: Embracing Trump election lie is key to prominence, just stop asking us about it

 Cheney, in turn, is using her ouster — and a suddenly bigger megaphone — to highlight what she considers to be the hypocrisy of the party’s positions.
 “We have to get people to vote for us, and we can’t do that if we are a party that’s based on a foundation of lies,” she said on Fox News.
 “I think what the former president is doing is dangerous.”

-That put renewed focus on the question of whether the rank-and-file agree with Trump on his continuing claim that the election was stolen.
+That put renewed focus on the question of whether the rank and file agree with Trump on his continuing claim that the election was stolen.
 When The Washington Post asked a number of Republicans on Capitol Hill whether they agreed with McCarthy’s statement that no one questioned Biden’s legitimacy, the response was sometimes obtuse and indirect.

-Rep. Scott Perry (R-Pa.), a member of the House Freedom Caucus, the most conservative wing of the party in Congress, responded: “What this is about is the person that’s communicating on behalf of Republicans in the House Representative needs to be aligned with the people that elect us.”
+Rep. Scott Perry (R-Pa.), a member of the House Freedom Caucus, the most conservative wing of the party in Congress, responded: “What this is about is the person that’s communicating on behalf of Republicans in the House Representatives needs to be aligned with the people that elect us.”

 But others have moved on from questioning Biden’s legitimacy.
-Rep. Jim Jordan (R-Ohio), one of Trump’s strongest allies, said, “Yeah, he’s the president.
+Rep. Jim Jordan (R-Ohio), one of Trump’s strongest allies, said: “Yeah, he’s the president.
 I’ve said that all along.”
 At the same time, like many Republicans, he went on to question the system that elected Biden, saying, “I do think we should look at the election results, but yeah, he’s the president of the United States.”

 Rep. Jim Banks (R-Ind.), chairman of the Republican Study Committee, said it is a “gotcha question” to ask whether Biden was legitimately elected.
 He said that he does believe Biden is legitimate, “but it’s also true that many of us have concerns about how the election was conducted in November, and the country demands a debate about election integrity, and we shouldn’t shy away from that.”